labs11-sleep-track/labs11-sleep-track-FE/sleepsta/README.md

 ## Installation
 After forking, clone a copy on your machine with the git clone <repo name>

-Runs the app in the development mode.<br>
+Run the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>